 Nothing is impossible IF you think differently—but you have to think

 Copywriting is full of rule-breakers.
-You only need to look as far as the Addidas slogan “Impossible is nothing” or Apple’s “Think Different.”
-These weren’t honest mistakes.
-They were intentional choices.
+You only need to look as far as the Adidas slogan “Impossible is nothing” or Apple’s “Think Different.”
+These weren’t mistakes—they were intentional choices.

 The choice to capitalize words like “If” and “It” in the middle of songs is very unusual.
 I tried to determine if she had particular reasons for doing so.
 Was she trying to draw attention to something?
 If so, I couldn’t discern what it was.

-The famous poet, E. E. Cummings, was well-known for writing using only lowercase letters.
-Again, his choice to do so was exactly that—a choice.
+The famous poet E. E. Cummings was well-known for only writing in lowercase letters.
+Again, his choice to do so was precisely that—a choice.
 It wasn’t done because he didn’t know better.
-With a master’s degree from Harvard, one can assume he was quite aware of the proper use of capital and lowercase letters.
-He would also intentionally misspell words.
+With a master’s degree from Harvard, we can assume he knew how to use capital and lowercase letters.
+He would also misspell words on purpose.
 Again, a conscious choice.
-It seems unlikely that capitalizing “If” or using ‘hurted’ were stylistic choices on Baek Yerin’s part.
+It’s unlikely Baek Yerin chose to capitalize “If” or use ‘hurted.’

 Asking for help isn’t a sign of weakness—it’s a sign of intelligence

 What does all this mean?
 I dunno.
-What I do know is that non-native speakers will be held to higher grammatical standards than native speakers (a topic I will cover in the future).
-It will be assumed the native speaker chose to break the rules, while the non-native speaker was ignorant of the rules.
+But non-native speakers will always be held to higher grammatical standards than native speakers.
+It will be assumed the native speaker chose to break the rules while the non-native speaker was ignorant of them.
 Though not always the case, it usually holds true.

-I most certainly would not suggest that non-native songwriters run out and hire a native-speaking copy editor or proofreader.
+I would not suggest that non-native songwriters hire a native-speaking copy editor or proofreader.
 I would urge them to at least run their lyrics by a native speaker.
 Working in collaboration with a native English-speaking lyricist would be another great option.
-At the very least, spell-check your English lyrics.
+At the very least, spellcheck your English lyrics.
 Google Docs or Grammarly would’ve caught “hurted’ and “If.”
 Intentionally breaking the rules is cool and edgy.
 Making grammar mistakes ’cause you were too cocky or lazy to check—not so much.

 What do you think?
-Have I got a legitimate point, or am I being a grumpy old former English teacher?
+Have I got a legitimate point?
+Or am I a grumpy old former English teacher unfairly criticizing Baek Yerin’s lyrics?
 Leave a comment below!

 (Featured picture: Music photo created by rawpixel.com – www.freepik.com)